kubila/kubila/README.md

 -->

 ###
- - 🌱 I’m currently learning MongoDB, AngularJS.
-I intend to complete whole .Net stack :)
+ - 🌱 I’m currently learning MongoDB, React Native.
+I'll focus on React from now on, no need for another JS framework.

   - 🔭 I'll be on vacation this summer, so contribution count will be low.